 When someone ghosts you, here’s what they’re too embarrassed to say…

 “I am incapable of a relationship beyond a grade school level.
 I cannot maturely and clearly communicate.
-I am scared sh*tless of being wrong, confrontation, feeling uncomfortable in any way, and experiencing a reaction from you that is not positive.
+I am scared sh*tless of being seen for who I really am.
+I avoid confrontation, feeling uncomfortable in any way, and experiencing a response from you that pins me for who I am.
 My avoidance has neutered me of the ability to be courageous and honest.
 I protect/defend my state of denial and avoidance as much as I do my fragile ego.
 These are all more important to me than how my behavior makes you feel.
 I am an emotional pants sh*tter who would rather make you think that there’s something wrong with you than know the truth: that I am an emotionally un-potty trained adult.” – Natasha Adamo

 Make a No Contact Commitment